banting-7200/FRC2023Robot/README.md

   - Remapped Lift Up and Down controls to Y(Up) and A(Down) on the Logitech f310 controller (src\main\java\frc\robot\Core\Utility.java)
   - Remapped Wrist rotate left and right controls to B(left) and X(right) on the Logitech F310 Controller (src\main\java\frc\robot\Core\Utility.java)
   - Remapped Shoulder Rotate Up and Down, Right bumper (Up) and Right trigger (Down) on the Logitech F310 Controller (src\main\java\frc\robot\Core\Utility.java)
-  - Made changes to the kick light toggling as we need lights to always be on and haven't been mapped to the F310 Controller (src\main\java\frc\robot\Core\Utility.java)
+  - Made changes to the kick light toggling as we need lights to always be on and haven't been mapped to the F310 Controller (src\main\java\frc\robot\RobotBehaviours\CoPilotBehaviours\DefaultModes\Lights.java)

 # Libraries
 The libraries below are being used in this project: